0LNetworkCommunity/libra-legacy-v6/client/diem-dev/README.md

 Payments can be sent using [this](https://github.com/diem/diem/blob/master/language/stdlib/transaction_scripts/peer_to_peer_with_metadata.move) transaction script.
 There are a few changes:

 * The script requires a generic type parameter `Token` specifying the currency to be transferred.
 The sending and receiving account must both have a balance in this currency.
-A transaction that attempts to send (e.g.) `LBR` to an account that doesn’t have an `LBR` balance will abort.
+A transaction that attempts to send (e.g.) `XDX` to an account that doesn’t have an `XDX` balance will abort.
 * The script has a `metadata` parameter that accepts arbitrary binary data.
 For most transactions, the metadata should be the subaddress of the VASP customer receiving the payment.
 The contents of `metadata` are emitted in payment events, but are not otherwise inspected on-chain (so using empty or dummy `metadata` is just fine for testing).
 * The script has a `metadata_signature` parameter used for dual attestation in the travel rule protocol (see below).
 * Sending a payment to an address that does not exist will abort (*not* create a new account at that address).